FaisonZ/Bson/notes/post-thoughts.md

 * I know JSON and know it's one of the least optimal ways you can transfer data from a bandwidth point of view
-* Decided to make a binary encoding of JSON, and call it Bson (pronounced Bison)
+* Decided to make a binary encoding of JSON, and call it Bson (pronounced Bison, sometimes Bee-sahn (like Nisan), dealer's choice)

 * Started by counting out the types available in JSON
 * The number can fit in 3 bits